ARFarokhi/AdjustStringProperties/README.md

 <img src="https://github.com/ARFarokhi/AdjustStringProperties/blob/master/AdjustStringProperty/AdjustStringProperty/Img/AfterReplace.png" width="400px"/>

 #### Note:
-more features are in Progress and will be add to Package soon
+more features are in Progress and will be add to Package